vict0rcarvalh0/pinocchio-guide/README.md

 ```

+### ApproveChecked
-- ApproveChecked: A safer version of Approve, which verifies the number of decimals before granting authorization.
+A safer version of Approve, which verifies the number of decimals before granting authorization.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},